joshuapalicka/joshuapalicka.github.io/anomaly-detection.md

 ## Outcomes
-The methodology used leads to significant time savings compared to using an isolation forest alone, but still has room to further improve the overall F1 score as compared to the phase-1 autoencoder.
+The methodology used leads to significant time savings compared to using an isolation forest alone, but still has room to further improve the scores in the phase-1 autoencoder.
 The potential for such improvement is shown to potentially lie in underlying qualities of the autoencoder that are not yet well examined.
 Through this project, I gained a deeper understanding of machine learning models and how to evaluate them effectively, using multiple metrics.
 I also learned about network traffic data, and how to incorporate such data into ML models.